rectorphp/rector/docs/how_to_run_rector_in_docker.md

 You can run Rector on your project using Docker.
 To make sure you are running latest version, use `docker pull rector/rector`.

+In case of problems, please make sure to review the [current limitations and installation alternatives](/docs/limitations.md).

 *Note that Rector inside Docker expects your application in `/project` directory - it is mounted via volume from the current directory (`$pwd`).*

 ```bash